AnoojBiju/Openwrt-Prplmesh/CONTRIBUTING.md

 To enable automatic tracking between JIRA and git, we ask that all branches (except for hotfixes) contain the JIRA id, and all commits contain it as well.
 This is unfortunately necessary for matching up the information between the two systems.
-Adding the JIRA key to pull/merge request names is also recommended, but not required.
+Adding the JIRA key to merge request names is also recommended, but not required.

 The JIRA issue should be created before any work is started.
 When work is started, the developer should transition the issue to "In progress" and assign his- or herself to the issue.